OCD

 Imbalances in neurotransmitters like serotonin are linked to OCD.
 Abnormalities in brain circuits, particularly in the orbitofrontal cortex and the caudate nucleus, also contribute.

-Stressful life events, trauma, or chronic stress can trigger or exacerbate symptoms, especially in those predisposed to the disorder.
+Stressful life events, trauma, or chronic stress can trigger or exacerbate OCD symptoms, especially in those predisposed to the disorder.

 OCD behaviors are often learned responses.
 Compulsions develop as a way to alleviate anxiety from obsessive thoughts, reinforcing the OCD cycle.